Oracle visited my campus for Server Technology Role recently. The selection process involved a total of 4 rounds. 1 Written + 3 Interview Rounds.

 • How sessions are maintained in Django?

-I coded all of it and he seemed happy with my coding, fortunately code ran in first time without any error.
-I think may be The Force was with Me :grinning:
+I coded all of it and he seemed happy with my coding, fortunately, the code ran the first time without any error.
+I think maybe The Force was with Me :grinning:

 • Why did you want to do M.Tech?